instantiator/open-social-distributor/docs/linkedin-notes.md

 ## Obtain an access token (the easy, opaque way)

+A token grants an app permission to take the actions defined by the scopes on behalf of the user that granted that permission.

-Once you have access to the Community Management API, you can obtain a token:
+Once you have been granted access to the Community Management API, you can obtain a token:

 * Visit the token generator
 * Select your app